xythobuz/xythobuz.github.io/input/blog/2022/2022_05_25_bike_shifter.md

 When the bearing is too lose, the wheel has too much play and wiggles noticeably.
 Too tight on the other hand, and the wheel won't spin much after giving it a push.
-So try to find the sweet spot in the middle, then lock the second nut tightly agains the first one.
+So try to find the sweet spot in the middle, then lock the second nut tightly against the first one.

 That's it, hopefully now we're really good to go! 🚴